lumarini/CFG_project/README.md

 # CFG_project
 CFG project - Group 4

-Here is a simple tutorial on how to run a python file in the command prompt on Windows:
+Saamiya - To view the app, here is a simple tutorial on how to run a python file in the command prompt on Windows:

 https://www.wikihow.com/Use-Windows-Command-Prompt-to-Run-a-Python-File